QingChuanWS/TensorflowLiteMicro/README_en.md

 - If the audio example option is selected in the menuconfig, the software package will use the self main function, and the user needs to manually delete all main functions except `packages/TensorflowLiteMicro/example/audio_main.cc`
 - If No example is selected, the system does not have main function, users can design the main function according to their own needs to call the Tensorflow Lite Micro framework
 - This software package occupies 16KB of memory at runtime, and the built-in speech recognition demo occupies a total of 22KB of memory at runtime.
 You need to modify the size of the main function stack and the memory management algorithm through menuconfig!!!
 - This software package currently only runs successfully on the Raspberry Pi 4 platform, other platforms have yet to be tested.
+Raspberry Pi 4 porting  repositories link: https://github.com/QingChuanWS/raspi4-tfliteMicro

 ## 5. Contact & Thanks